 The question of money also comes into play when thinking about branding from the customer’s point of view.
 As a financial organisation, people will only deposit their hard-earned cash with you if they feel you are reputable and trustworthy.
 The best way to build this relationship is through a brand that they know and feel comfortable with.
 Think about it: would you be more likely trust your money to a huge brand name you know you can trust or a bank you have never heard of?

 Another aspect of building customer trust is making sure all the potential customers out there know who you are.
 You can be the greatest financial company in the world, but if you have a weak brand, you will have trouble attracting customers who do not know about you.

-The overall aim should be to create a brand image that can work across all streams, including social media and advertising, while being instantly recognisable to drive business.
+The overall aim should be to create a brand image that can work across all streams, including a premium domain social media and advertising, while being instantly recognisable to drive business.
 For companies within the financial sector, this is especially true as you want potential customers to see your logo or company colours and instantly know it is you.
 Building a unique personality though your brand allows you to stand out from the other finance companies out there in consumers’ minds.